Carnival of Basel: Costumes

 The approximately 18,000 active Fasnächtler dress up in a wide variety of costumes, including a mask known as a Larve.
 Participants are fully concealed and must remain incognito while parading; it is considered inappropriate and a breach of protocol to identify oneself by removing the mask, other than during official breaks from the parade.
 Members of the various Cliques wear costumes that fit a specific theme, except during Morgestreich and on Fasnacht Tuesday.
 Costumes and masks commonly represent famous people including politicians, or even comic characters or animals.
-More traditional masks recall Napoleonic soldiers, harlequins (Harlekin) and the famous Waggis.
+More traditional masks recall Napoleonic soldiers, harlequins (Harlekin), the famous Waggis (buffoons portraying an exaggerated caricature of Alsatian peasants), and the figure of the Alti Dante (old dame), an upper-class elderly woman.

 Cortège

 The parades taking place on Monday and Wednesday afternoon are called Cortège and follow two defined ring routes: the inner ring runs clockwise, and the outer ring runs counterclockwise.
 The two routes are sometimes referred to as the blue and the red route because of their colour representation on the route map.

 The Fasnächtler who participate in the parade generally toss confetti into the crowds, and hand out candy and other treats to the spectators.